Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe

 Mapping the local valley splitting is an efficient method for benchmarking heterostructures.
-Here, we estimate time requirements from state-of-art values for spin initialization and detection.
+Here, we estimate time requirements from state-of-the-art values for spin initialization and detection.
 The total measurement time $T_{\text{meas}}$ for a two-dimensional map is a product of the following parameters

-where $\tau_{ss}$ is the single-shot measurement time of PSB, $n_x=l_x/\delta_x$ and $n_y=l_y/\delta_y$ the number of samples in parallel and perpendicular direction to the 1DEC, each being the ratio of total size $l_i$ and resolution $\delta_i$. $n_B$ is the number of magnetic fields required to resolve the valley splittings clearly and $n_{\text{samples}}$ the number of repetitions to calculate $P_\text{S}$. $\tau_B$ is the time it takes to change to a different magnetic field.
+where $\tau_{ss}$ is the single-shot measurement time of PSB, $n_x=l_x/\delta_x$ and $n_y=l_y/\delta_y$ are the number of samples in parallel and perpendicular direction to the 1DEC, each given by the ratio of total size $l_i$ and resolution $\delta_i$. $n_B$ is the number of magnetic fields required to resolve the valley splittings clearly and $n_{\text{samples}}$ the number of repetitions to calculate $P_\text{S}$. $\tau_B$ is the time it takes to change to a different magnetic field.

 Our time estimate is based on values according to Tab.~\ref{tab:time_requirements}.
 We suggest a lateral spacing of \SI{5}{\nano \meter} as this is smaller than the quantum dot size.
 Hence, we arrive at 2000 sample points along the 1DEC and eight traces.
-The magnetic field needs to be swept at least in fields that cover the low valley splitting ranges below $\approx \SI{180}{\micro \electronvolt}$, hence \SI{1800}{\milli \tesla} with \SI{3}{\milli \tesla} precision, thus $n_B=600$.
+The magnetic field needs to be swept at least in fields that cover the low valley splitting ranges below $\approx \SI{180}{\micro \electronvolt}$, so \SI{1800}{\milli \tesla} with \SI{3}{\milli \tesla} precision, thus $n_B=600$.
 We include \SI{1}{\second} for changing the magnetic field to the next value.
-Sufficient precision of $P_\text{S}$ is given by $n_\text{samples}=100$.
+Sufficient precision of $P_\text{S}$ is achieved by $n_\text{samples}=100$.
 Ideally, one would work with pulsed voltages on the long split gate defining the position of the 1DEC.
 This way, a retuning of the SET between displacements of the 1DEC (change of $y$) is not required.